mskec/cookbook.mskec.com/recipes/peru-lomo-saltado.md

 * To the same pan, add a bit of oil
 * high heat
 * Add onions and fry for 1-2 mins
-* Add tomato, chilli and fry for a min
+* Add tomato, chili and fry for a min
 * Add sauce and reduce heat to medium
 * Add a bit of soy sauce and vinegar
 * Add meat